What Is an EVM? The Basics of Electronic Voting Machines

 Optical Scanning Machines

-The voter fills a paper ballot for some optical scanning machines and puts it into an electronic scanning device.
+The voter fills a paper ballot for some optical scanning machines and puts it into an electronic device.

 In other optical scanning systems, voters must compose their vote on a computer screen; once the voter completes a ballot, the computer prints out an optical scanning ballot.